 Easy Crab Spinach Artichoke Dip

-This crab spinach artichoke dip is easy to prepare; most ingredients can be purchased in the exact amounts you need - no need to measure!
+This crab spinach artichoke dip is easy to prepare; many of the ingredients can be purchased in the exact amounts you need - no need to measure!
 This festive dip is a crowd pleaser, perfect for holiday get-togethers.

 - Prep Time: 10 minutes